thibaudclement/cs269i/docs/guest-lecture-geoff-ramseyer.md

 **How does this break an exchange?**

-- Manipulate ordering for profit
+- Manipulate ordering for profit:
     - Historically called "Miner Extractable Value" or "MEV".
     - Illegal on regulated exchanges.
 - On Ethereum: front-running widespread, most blocks produced by 2 or 3 entities.